-While allowing Network VirusWall Enforcer to detect network viruses at the network layer, its packet-scanning capability also allows it to block regular file-based malware as they propagate through the network.
+While allowing Network VirusWall Enforcer to detect network viruses at the network layer, its packet-scanning capability also allows it to block malware as they propagate through the network.
 It supplements file-based scanning technologies and stops virulent threats before they can spread.